ntls-io/wasm-exec-sgx/README.md

     ```
    and `cd` into it.
 3. Run `make all` to compile the entire project.
-4. In order to test the provided Wasm binary, change to the current directory
+4. In order to test the provided Wasm binary, change the current directory to
-   to the `wasmi-impl` subdirectory and execute the following:
+   the `wasmi-impl` subdirectory and execute the following:
     ```
     cargo test
     ```